How Muybridge Changed Science Through Art: A Fascinating Vintage Short Film by the U.S. Department of Defense

 By Maria Popova

-This week marked the 182nd birthday of photographer Eadweard Muybridge, who conducted some of the earliest experiments in chronophotography and whose locomotion studies shaped early animation.
-In 1965, more than half a century after Muybridge passed away, the U.S. Department of Defense commissioned It Started with Muybridge — a fascinating short documentary, currently in the public domain, tracing how Muybridge’s motion studies contributed to the science and technology of the Atomic Age, from testing the safety limits of nuclear reactors to measuring the speed of supersonic missiles.
+Pioneering photographer Eadweard Muybridge (April 9, 1830–May 8, 1904) conducted some of the earliest experiments in chronophotography.
+His locomotion studies shaped early animation.
+In 1965, more than half a century after Muybridge’s death, the U.S. Department of Defense commissioned It Started with Muybridge — a fascinating short documentary, currently in the public domain, tracing how Muybridge’s motion studies contributed to the science and technology of the Atomic Age, from testing the safety limits of nuclear reactors to measuring the speed of supersonic missiles.

 Towards the beginning of the film is also a fine addition to this omnibus of famous definitions of science: